hyeyoo/hyeyoo.github.io/_posts/2022-12-17-virtualized-kernel-testing.md

 Now you can access internet after  ```systemctl restart systemd-networkd```.

+# Building and installing new kernel

-# Attaching a debugger to the VM
+# Attaching GDB to the VM